 Developers are able to suppress hyperlinks on form controls by setting the EnableFormRef property to No. This property can be set on both forms and form extensions.
 When a hyperlink is suppressed, the corresponding View details option in the right-click context menu is also suppressed.

 Currently when users click on some hyperlinks, it results in an attempted navigation and then an error message, as there is no target form to open.
 Suppressing hyperlinks in these scenarios will improve the user experience by removing these confusing hyperlinks.

 Chain of Command on nested types

 In this release, we've enabled Chain of Command on nested types within forms including data sources and controls.
 This allows Chain of Command to be used for a much wider range of extension scenarios involving forms.
-For more information, see Nested class methods in forms can be wrapped in Platform update 16 or later.
+For more information, see Class extension - Method wrapping and Chain of Command.
 Methods on types nested within forms can be wrapped in Platform update 16 or later

 Change form patterns to custom using form extensions

 With this update, you can change a form's pattern to custom by using a form extension.
 This allows for more flexibility in the structure of the form that you are extending.
 However, the basic structure should remain the same so that form updates in the future don't conflict with your customizations.

 Client internet connection